 -

-Family Group feature to strengthen cross-account strategy
+Family Group features to strengthen cross-account strategy

 -

-Alliance Boss Optimizations to speed up group progress
+Alliance Boss optimizations to streamline group progress

 -